Bechir-karmeni/Handwritten-Digit-Recognition/README.md

 > Python (Jupyter Notebook)

 # Optical character recognition or optical character reader (OCR)
-> The handwritten digit recognition is the ability of computers to recognize human handwritten digits.
-It is a hard task for the machine because handwritten digits are not perfect and can be made with many different flavors.
-The handwritten digit recognition is the solution to this problem which uses the image of a digit and recognizes the digit present in the image.
+> Handwritten digit recognition is the ability of a computer to recognize the human handwritten digits from different sources like images, papers, touch screens, etc, and classify them into 10 predefined classes (0-9).
+This has been a topic of boundless-research in the field of deep learning.
+Digit recognition has many applications like number plate recognition, postal mail sorting, bank check processing, etc .
+In Handwritten digit recognition, we face many challenges because of different styles of writing of different peoples as it is not an Optical character recognition.
+This research provides a comprehensive comparison between different machine learning and deep learning algorithms for the purpose of handwritten digit recognition.
+For this, we have used Support Vector Machine, Multilayer Perceptron, and Convolutional Neural Network.
+The comparison between these algorithms is carried out on the basis of their accuracy, errors, and testing-training time corroborated by plots and charts that have been constructed using matplotlib for visualization.